lxc/incus/doc/database.md

 ## File location

-The database files are stored in the `database` sub-directory of your Incus data directory (thus `/var/snap/lxd/common/lxd/database/` if you use the snap, or `/var/lib/incus/database/` otherwise).
+The database files are stored in the `database` sub-directory of your Incus data directory (`/var/lib/incus/database/`).

 Upgrading Incus to a newer version might require updating the database schema.
 In this case, Incus automatically stores a backup of the database and then runs the update.